StanleyMasinde/notes/README.md

 To truly make Notes the go-to note-taking app for any OS, we're focusing on these key enhancements:

-*   **Cross-Device Sync (Backend Implementation):** Implementing a backend will enable seamless synchronization of notes across all your devices, ensuring your notes are always available, no matter where you are.
+*   **Cross-Device Sync (Backend Implementation):** Implementing a backend will enable seamless synchronisation of notes across all your devices, ensuring your notes are always available, no matter where you are.
 This will include:
     *   User accounts and authentication.
-    *   Real-time or near real-time synchronization.
+    *   Real-time or near real-time synchronisation.
     *   Conflict resolution for simultaneous edits.
 *   **Enhanced Desktop Experience:** While Notes already functions as a PWA on desktops, we plan to improve the desktop experience with features like:
     *   Window resizing and management.